kotanucheetah/gsm_shock_collar/README.md

 A project to control a cheap Petronics shock collar through a GSM board using an Arduino

 # Introduction
 This was my first "real" Arduino project that wasn't just blinking an LED.
-I started this in 2018 and I'm finally getting around to posting it on here in hopes that it'll be useful for someone else in the future.
+I started this in 2018 and I'm finally getting around to posting it in 2020 in hopes that it'll be useful for someone else in the future.

 This project is intended to demonstrate a proof of concept for remotely controlling a Petronics 433mhz shock collar using an Arduino, a GSM board, and a 433mhz transmitter.

 ## Goals:
 * Use a cheap GSM board to receive text (SMS) commands